kubeflow/pipelines/.github/pull_request_template.md

 **Checklist:**
-- [ ] Do you want this PR cherry picked to release branch?
+- [ ] Do you want this pull request (PR) cherry-picked into the current release branch?

-    If yes, please either
+    If yes, use one of the following options:

-    * (recommended) ask the approver to add label `cherrypick-approved`, so that release manager will handle it in batch
+    * **(Recommended.)** Ask the PR approver to add the `cherrypick-approved` label to this PR.
+The release manager adds this PR to the release branch in a batch update.
-    * or create a cherry pick PR to the release branch after this PR is merged (You can refer to [RELEASE.md](https://github.com/kubeflow/pipelines/blob/master/RELEASE.md#option---git-cherry-pick) for how to do it.)
+    *  After this PR is merged, create a cherry-pick PR to add these changes to the release branch.
+(For more information about creating a cherry-pick PR, see the [Kubeflow Pipelines release guide](https://github.com/kubeflow/pipelines/blob/master/RELEASE.md#option--git-cherry-pick).)